 Note: The two ideological indexes in this figure are calculated using the questions in Block 3 of the Survey in Section A.2.
 Index values are calculated as the average policy view on a particular set of questions with the most liberal response assigned -1, the most conservative response assigned +1, and all other responses interpolated at equidistant points.
 Each dot reflects a point in the two-dimensional ideology space.
 The darker the color of a dot, the more individuals are located at that particular point.
-The color gradient from blue to red reflects the proportion of individuals at a given point who say they favor the Democratic Party over the Republican Party on policy issues, with blue dots corresponding to Democratic Party and red dots corresponding to the Republican Party.
+The color gradient from blue to red reflects the proportion of individuals at a given point who say they favor the Democratic Party over the Republican Party on policy issues, with blue dots corresponding to the Democratic Party and red dots corresponding to the Republican Party.
+Plugging in the median response for each question from Pew Research samples of American voters yields a score of (0,0).